haddocking/haddocking.github.io/education/biomolecular-simulations-2018/CPMD_tutorial/index.md

 `ENERGIES`: Contains all the energies along the trajectory.

-`RESTART.1`: A binary restart file containing all the information to restart a calculation.
+`RESTART.<1,2,...>`: Binary restart files containing all the information to restart the simulation.

 `LATEST`: A text file that contains the name of the last restart file written and the time that file has been overwritten.

-The last two files are common to a simpler full QM simulation with CPMD as well.
+The last two files are present in a simpler full QM simulation with CPMD as well.

-Let’s give a closer look at the output file `annealing.out`[<sup>26</sup>](#twentysix) and find the following section:
+Let’s give a closer look at the output file `annealing.out`[<sup>31</sup>](#thirtyone) by starting from the following lines:

 ```
 CAR-PARRINELLO MOLECULAR DYNAMICS

+ USING SEED       123456 TO INIT.
+PSEUDO RANDOM NUMBER GEN.
  PATH TO THE RESTART FILES:                                    ./
  ITERATIVE ORTHOGONALIZATION
     MAXIT:                                                     30
     EPS:                                                 1.00E-06
- MAXIMUM NUMBER OF STEPS:                             10000 STEPS
+ MAXIMUM NUMBER OF STEPS:                              3000 STEPS
  MAXIMUM NUMBER OF ITERATIONS FOR SC:                 10000 STEPS
  PRINT INTERMEDIATE RESULTS EVERY                     10001 STEPS
  STORE INTERMEDIATE RESULTS EVERY                       100 STEPS
  STORE INTERMEDIATE RESULTS EVERY     10001 SELF-CONSISTENT STEPS
  NUMBER OF DISTINCT RESTART FILES:                              1
  TEMPERATURE IS CALCULATED ASSUMING AN ISOLATED MOLECULE
 ```

-In CPMD, atoms are frequently referred to as ions, which may be confusing.
-This is due to the pseudopotential approach, that allows one to integrate the core electrons into the (pseudo)atom description, which then is traditionally referred as an ion.
+In the CPMD code, atoms are frequently referred to as ions, which may be confusing.
+This is due to the pseudopotential approach that allows one to integrate the core electrons (i.e. the electron closer to the nucleus as opposed to the valence ones) into the (pseudo)atom description: this pseudoatom is traditionally referred to as an ion.
 See for example the following output segment:

 ```
  FICTITIOUS ELECTRON MASS:                               600.0000